 5 Common Causes of Blocked Drains and How to Prevent Them

-Blocked drains are a source of frustration that can disrupt your daily life.
-They can lead to the destruction of your home’s plumbing, unpleasant smells, and even health risks.
-If they’re not treated promptly blocked drains may cause serious problems in the plumbing system, resulting in expensive repairs or replacements.
+Blocked drains are a hassle that could disrupt your everyday life.
+They can result in the destruction of your home’s plumbing, unpleasant odours, and even health hazards.
+If not dealt with promptly, blocked drains can cause severe problems for the plumbing system, resulting in expensive repair or even replacement.

 Key Takeaways

-- Oil, grease and fat build-up can clog the pipes’ walls, causing blockages.
-Avoid pouring grease down the drain.
-Alternatively, use hot water and soap for cleaning dishes.
+- Grease, oil and fat build-up can clog the walls of pipes causing obstructions; try not to pour grease down the drain, or make use of hot water and soap while cleaning dishes.

-- Tree roots naturally extend themselves into the earth to seek nutrients, which could cause serious damage, and also block the pipes completely and cause flooding.
-It is important to regularly keep trees in the vicinity of drainage systems by pruning them.
+- Tree roots naturally extend themselves into the soil to search for nutrients that could cause severe damage to pipes and even completely block them and cause flooding.
+It is important to regularly maintain trees near drainage systems by trimming them.

 - Hair

-In this article, we’ll examine five of the most common causes of blocked drains and the best way to prevent them from happening.
+In this article, we’ll examine five of the most common causes of blocked drains and what you can do to avoid them.

-Fat, grease and oil could appear as harmless substances to drain down the toilet, but as time passes, they build up in the pipes’ walls pipes causing an obstruction.
-If this happens the water can’t flow freely through drainpipes.
-The solution is to stop pouring grease down the drain or use hot water and soap to wash your hands when cleaning dishes as it helps break down grease-based substances.
+Oil, grease, and fat might appear to be harmless substances to flush down the drain, but as time passes, they build up in the pipes’ walls pipes causing an obstruction.
+As a result then water cannot flow freely through drainpipes.
+The solution is to stop pouring grease down the drain.
+Or make use of hot water and soap when cleaning dishes since it can help remove greasy substances.

 Cause 2: Tree Roots

-In time, the tree roots naturally extend themselves into the ground in search of nutrients, which implies that they expand toward underground pipes.
-Once inside these pipes tree roots can cause substantial damage and can completely block them, leading to flooding.
-It’s important therefore if you are near trees to maintain the growth of your trees around drainage systems by trimming them in a regular manner.
+In time, the tree roots naturally extend into the ground looking for nutrients.
+This leads to them expanding towards underground pipes.
+Once inside the pipes, tree roots can cause substantial damage and could completely stop them from flowing, causing flooding.
+It’s crucial, therefore, if you have trees nearby that you maintain the growth of your trees around drainage systems, by trimming the trees regularly.

-It’s easy to assume that flushing biodegradable products such as wet wipes, sanitary towels etc. won’t cause any significant problems in the long term, but when too many of these items are put down toilets they will resultantly accumulate pushing others aside that block pipes.
-This can cause unpleasant odors to emanate around bins and toilets!
-Make sure to remember what should be flushed and what shouldn’t (i. that only toilet paper needs to be flushed out).
+It’s easy enough to believe that flushing biodegradable products such as wet wipes, sanitary towels and so on. will not cause any major problems over the long haul, However, if a large amount of these items are flushed in the toilets, they’ll pile up and push others away, in the way of pipes.
+This could cause a bad smell to be released around toilets/bin areas too!
+Always remember what should be flushed and what shouldn’t (i. the only toilet paper is to be flushed out).

 Additional Information